zenml-io/blog.zenml.io/_posts/2022-08-03-deploy_with_kserve.md

 layout: post
 author: Safoine El khabich
 title: "Deploy your ML models with KServe and ZenML"
-description: "Let's see how ZenML and the new KServe integration enable data scientist to deploy serverless ml models in just few steps."
+description: "Let's see how ZenML and the new KServe integration enable data scientists to deploy serverless ml models in just a few steps."
 category: zenml
 tags: zenml integrations deployment kserve mlops
 publish_date: August 03, 2022